devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 | Creates and manages infrastructure | Reads existing information only |
 | Appears in `terraform state list` as a managed object | Is *not* something Terraform "owns" or will destroy |

-I reach for data sources constantly when a module needs to reference infrastructure it doesn't own — a shared VPC managed by a platform team, an existing AMI, an account's default security group.
+I reach for data sources constantly when a module needs to reference infrastructure it doesn't own, a shared VPC managed by a platform team, an existing AMI, an account's default security group.
 It's the clean way to consume infrastructure without taking on responsibility (or blast radius) for it.

 ## 18. Terraform State, In Depth